2021/22 | Conestoga College

 This is an opportunity to improve your performance in a safe and interactive environment.
 We can all learn through our actions or inactions.
 Keep it constructive.

 Attendance and Student Success Strategies

 In view of the learning complexities of the PN Program, it is imperative that students attend all classes and clinical placement as scheduled.
+The program is approved by the College of Nurses of Ontario, and they require student to apply their learning, not just pass tests.
+Application of the required learning takes place in class, labs and placement.
 Students who are absent from class or field placement place themselves in academic jeopardy in meeting the learning objectives as stipulated by the program.

 If extenuating circumstances require students to miss a class or clinical placement, please note that it is the student's responsibility to share this information with Faculty.